Click to quick exit (ESC)

 Accommodating Pregnancy-Related Conditions

 In order to be able to continue their studies, some students with impairments relating to pregnancy, childbirth, abortion, or miscarriage may need an adjustment in how, when, or where they complete their academic work.
+Colleges and universities must provide reasonable modifications under Title IX.

-Here are some examples of pregnancy-related accommodations:
+Here are some examples of pregnancy-related reasonable modifcations:

 “Janet” has pregnancy-related carpal tunnel syndrome.
 Her college provided her with a note-taker when typing became too difficult.